MikaRamparany/Expanding-Card-project/README.md

 This is a scalable project that will be improved.

-Each time i'll got experience and relevant skills for this project, i will add them to this project.
+Each time i'll got experience and relevant skills for this project, i will add them to it.

 The point of it is to improve my front-end skills 💪🏽